jameshughes89/cs101/source/topic13.rst

 1. Write this at the top of some cell in Colab ``class EnthusiasticStudent:``.

     ..
 Warning::
-        If using PyCharm or Sypder, you can put everything in the same script, or alternatively, you could do the *better* thing and put all classes in their own files.
+        If using PyCharm or Spyder, you can put everything in the same script, or alternatively, you could do the *better* thing and put all classes in their own files.
 I'd recommend this.

     * This tells python *Hey, everything that follows is gonna be about the EnthusiasticStudent*
     * Classes do **not** need to be in their own files, but it's often a good call